NilPointer-Software/bdfd-wiki/CONTRIBUTING.md

 # Contributing
-You contribute to the BDFD wiki by making a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+You can contribute to the BDFD wiki by making a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 Make sure to follow the 'Proper Wiki Structure' when contributing.

 ### Common Issue
 - My pull request got merged but isn't shown on the wiki page.
 Why?
-  - The markdown files contributed have deployed by a developer (which happens every few weeks).
+  - The markdown files contributed is deployed by a developer (which happens every few weeks).
+You can view recently merged pull request in [nightly](https://nilpointer-software.github.io/bdfd-wiki/nightly/) wiki version.

 ## Terms and Guidelines
 - You may not be credited for the making of wiki.
 However, if applicable the Developers reserve the right to give perks/accreditation to users for contributing.